bbepis/XUnity.AutoTranslator/README.md

 ### Behaviour Configuration Explanation

 #### Whitespace Handling
+This section describes configuration parameters that has an effect on whitespace handling before and after performing a translation. **None of these settings have an impact on the 'untranslated texts' that are placed in the auto generated translations file.**

 When it comes to automated translations, proper whitespace handling can really make or break the translation.
 The parameters that control whitespace handling are:
  * `IgnoreWhitespaceInDialogue`
  * `IgnoreWhitespaceInNGUI`
  * `MinDialogueChars`
  * `ForceSplitTextAfterCharacters`
- * `WhitespaceRemovalStrategy`

 The plugin first determines whether or not it should perform a special whitespace removal operation.
-How it removes the whitespace is based on the parameter `WhitespaceRemomvalStrategy`.
-The default value of this parameter is recommended.
-The other option 'None' may cause poor translations.

 It determines whether or not to perform this operation based on the parameters `IgnoreWhitespaceInDialogue`, `IgnoreWhitespaceInNGUI` and `MinDialogueChars`:
  * `IgnoreWhitespaceInDialogue`: If the text is longer than `MinDialogueChars`, whitespace is removed.
  * `IgnoreWhitespaceInNGUI`: If the text comes from an NGUI component, whitespace is removed.

-It is worth mentioning if the same whitespace character is repeating in the untranslated text, it will not be removed because it is likely used for formatting.

-All leading and trailing whitespace before the actual text is preserved in the translation as well.
-But the plugin will still be capable of reading a translation from the translation file, even if the leading/trailing whitespace does not match up exactly.

 After the text has been translated by the configured service, `ForceSplitTextAfterCharacters` is used to determine if the plugin should force the result into multiple lines after a certain number of characters.